Drug information provided by: Micromedex

 Bleeding problems (eg, hemophilia, thrombocytopenia)—Use with caution.
 May have an increased risk of bleeding at the injection site.

-Guillain-Barré syndrome (GBS, a severe nerve and muscle problem), history of—Use with caution.
+Guillain-Barré syndrome (severe nerve and muscle problem), history of—Use with caution.
 May cause the symptoms of this condition to return.

 Illness with fever, moderate or severe—You may need to wait until you feel better before you receive the vaccine.